Muhammad-Hassan12/CNN-Training-on-MNIST-Dataset/README.md

-# ANN Model on MNIST DataSet
+# CNN Model on MNIST DataSet
 ## Introduction:
 This is the Convolutional Model Training of MNIST Data-set!
 ANN Training is already uploaded on same Data-set.
 Trained using "Conda Environment" and using Jupyter Notebook as IDE.
 ## Working: